 When reviewing the Tax Risks associated with a specific decision or action, the Group ensures that the following are considered:

 The Group’s tax planning aims to support the commercial needs of the business by ensuring that the group companies affairs are carried out in the most tax efficient manner whilst remaining compliant with all relevant laws.
-The tax function is therefore involved in commercial decision making processes and provides appropriate input into business proposals to ensure a clear understanding of the tax consequences of any decisions made.
+Tax is a consideration when navigating commercial decision-making processes.
+The group finance team is therefore involved in all commercial decision making processes and provides appropriate input into business proposals to ensure a clear understanding of the tax consequences of any decisions made.

 Internal governance is not prescriptive on the levels of acceptable risk but, in practice, where there is a material doubt as to the tax treatment of any particular transaction or where the tax guidance is unclear or the Group does not feel it has the necessary expert knowledge to assess the tax consequences adequately, external advice may be sought to support the Group’s decision making process and/or the Group will seek to resolve the uncertainty by dialogue with tax authorities.